JCSS-PMC/PMC/part-02/wave-loads.md

 The global approach utilising all data from long series of regular observations introduces correlation among observations (e.g. clustering), and may obscure critical tail behaviour.
 However, the method is less sensitive to uncertainties in the few largest data points.
 In the alternative Peak Over Threshold method extreme observations may be nearly independent, but their scarceness increases the statistical uncertainty relative to the global approach.
 The method is also more sensitive to errors in the few highest data points.
 There is no general agreement on whether the global approach or the event method should be used.
 A choice between the methods should depend on the data set at hand as well as the application considered.
 However, for fatigue calculations for steel or steel welds all data should generally be preferred.
 Further, for extreme value analysis there are reasons for favouring event models (Winterstein et al., 2001).

 Sampling variability of measured wave data (due to registration time = 1024s and 3- hour spacing interval) will lead to a positive bias in long-term period extreme wave heights estimated either directly from measurements or from hindcast data calibrated with measurements, see Heidemann et al. (1994).
-Further, as shown by Heidemann et al. (1995) the {math}`\mathrm{H}_{\mathrm{s}}` distribution function is clearly negatively biased for storms with shorter duration and greater intervals between samples, and positively biased for storms with greater duration and more frequent samples.
+Further, as shown by Heidemann et al. (1995) the $H_{s}$ distribution function is clearly negatively biased for storms with shorter duration and greater intervals between samples, and positively biased for storms with greater duration and more frequent samples.
 The bias in 100 -year Hs for 1-hour spacing and 3-hour spacing is not negligible.
 Furthermore, as demonstrated by Heidemann et al. (1995), uncertainty in design criteria increases rapidly as the data record length decreases below that which is required to achieve an acceptable COV of, say, 0.1 .
 Too short record has to be compensated by adopting more expensive safety margins by a designer.
 Thus it may be more desirable to have record with some uncertainty in the accuracy of the data than to have a very short data record of perfect accuracy.

 Climatic uncertainty appears when the observed data are obtained from a time interval that is not fully representative for the long-term variations of the environmental conditions.
 This may result in overestimation or underestimation of the design/operational wave.
 The database needs to cover at least 20 years of preferably 30 years or more in order to account for climatic variability.
 In regions where the predominating storm type is a hurricane, and the frequency of occurrence of extreme hurricanes at a site is low (such as in the Gulf of Mexico), the uncertainty in the 100year wave height might not reach a "comfortable" level until the data base coverage actually approaches 100 years, see Heidemann et al. (1994).